fermyon/developer/content/cloud/develop.md

 {{ startTab "Python" }}

-You may have see a `py2wasm` plugin in your travels.
-Please note, `py2wasm` (an experiment to build a Spin Python SDK using CPython, Wizer, and PyO3) has since been replaced by Componentize-Py.
+You may have seen a `py2wasm` plugin in your travels.
+Please note, `py2wasm` (an experiment to build a Spin Python SDK using CPython, Wizer, and PyO3) has since been replaced by `componentize-py`.
 The process of getting your system ready to write Wasm-powered Python applications is as follows:

 <!-- @selectiveCpy -->